9 Sources

 "There is just so much pressure to use these tools," one Amazon employee told the Financial Times.
 "Some people are just using MeshClaw to maximize their token usage"

 .
-While Amazon has stated that AI usage statistics would not factor into performance evaluations, multiple staff members said they believed managers were monitoring the data anyway.
-"When they track usage it creates perverse incentives and some people are very competitive about it," another current employee explained1
+The practice involves automating additional, non-essential AI activity to increase consumption of tokens, the units of data processed by AI models.
+While Amazon has stated that AI token statistics would not be used in performance evaluations, several staff members believe managers are monitoring the data anyway.
+"Managers are looking at it," said another current employee.
+"When they track usage it creates perverse incentives and some people are very competitive about it"3

 .